Gandhidham Junction railway station: Major trains

-Railway Reorganization
+Railway reorganization

 Cutch State Railway was merged with the Western Railway on 5 November 1951.
 The foundation stone of Gandhidham railway station was laid on 7 April 1955.
 After the gauge conversion of Viramgam–Wankaner–Gandhidham section in the earlier 1980s. the first train from Gandhidham to Mumbai was introduced on 2 October 1984.
 After the gauge conversion of Gandhidham–Bhuj section in 2001.

 some of the trains were extended to Bhuj.

 Gauge conversion of Palanpur–Gandhidham was completed on 24 March 2006.
 New services were introduced via Palanpur.

 Diesel loco shed

-Newly form Gandhidham Diesel loco has code of GIMB.
+The newly established Gandhidham Diesel loco has code of GIMB.

 Achievements

 In July 2016, Gandhidham was pronounced the second cleanest railway station in India according to a passenger feedback survey conducted by the Indian Railways as part of the Swacch Bharat Abhiyaan.